 As I walked down Oxford Street one evening I had the realisation that if I didn’t let go of all expectations about career, perceived success and monetary gain, that I was going to die before my time.
 Up until this point, an insatiable desire to prove my worth and to fulfil the natural capacity I had with academia and music had seen me sail through a first class honours degree, and a scholarship to the Royal College of Music.
-A year spent in South America had started to erode my expectations about how my life may turn out, but it wasn’t until I entered my first yoga class high on cocaine, that an unshakeable knowing took over my whole being and I knew that at whatever cost it took, this was now the focal point of my life.
+A year spent in South America had started to erode my expectations about how my life may turn out, but it wasn’t until I entered my first yoga class high on ecstasy, that an unshakeable knowing took over my whole being and I knew that at whatever cost it took, this was now the focal point of my life.
 So sitting on a plane to Jordan when I was 24 with only a few thousand pounds in my bank account, I didn’t know when I was going to come home, but I was prepared for it to be never.

-India was my goal, and a need to immerse myself in Yoga.
+India was my goal, and a need to immerse myself in yoga.
 But before I got there I lived with the Bedouins in the desert of Jordan, fell in love while studying Arabic in Damascus, let the sound of the call to prayer start to break down my atheist tendencies and spent weeks walking barefoot along the flagstones of Jerusalem.
 But eventually I found myself in Rishikesh, India – I inhaled my last drag of a cigarette and I knew that now I was ready for the work to begin.

 I begun my schedule of spiritual practice and started to meet other travellers who had also let go of their lives back home, travellers who had been searching for their soul in Asia for years; our conversations revolved around meditation experiences, childhood trauma, shamanic journeys and expressing ‘our truth’.
 My world was cracking apart, it was painful and challenging but I knew I was where I was supposed to be.